 Thomas C. Donahue Jr

 Thomas C. Donahue Jr was born May 27th, 1921 to parents Thomas and Mary Donahue.
-Thomas lived with his parents and 9 siblings (Mary, Veronica, Margaret, Doris, Eleanor, Edward, Gloria, William, Vincetta) on 37 Elm Street.
+Thomas lived with his parents and 9 siblings (Mary, Veronica, Margaret, Doris, Eleanor, Edward, Gloria, William, Vincetta) on 37 Elm Street and were members of the Church of the Resurrection.
 His father owned this house valued at $10,000 ($1,599,125.75 in today’s money).
 Thomas’ father worked as a carpenter.
 Thomas attended Rye High School, class of 1939, and did a number of notable activities over the course of his education.
 He participated in the Drivers’ Club, he was a Junior Coach, he was a Co-Manager of the Football team, and he participated in the “Hitching Post.”

 The primary US anti-aircraft weapon was the 90mm cannon.
 It was for high-flying enemy aircraft.
 The AAA AW units were intended to guard against low flying air attacks.